-□ modules folder where all files regarding to the simulation algorithms are stored including executable, configuration and input files
+- modules folder where all files regarding to the simulation algorithms are stored including executable, configuration and input files

 - src for modules source code

 - bin for modules binaries

 - lib for the libraries (example libProducts.dll for input output management that can be common to all modules within the simulation chain)

 - cots folder for storing third party applications and libraries used within the modules

 - test folder for system and unit tests

 - data

 - conf for global and module configuration files

 - input for filed used as input

 - □ tools folder where store source code and related files for project specific tools (ex: end-to-end comparator)

 - bin for tools binary files

 - lib for tools library files

 - src for tools source files

 - □ doc folder where useful documentation of the project can be located

 openSF team recommends storing all the data regarding to the project in folders using E2E_HOME as root directory or a subfolder of it.
-Example: /home/tester/openSF/E2Etutorial/ being /home/tester/openSF/ the openSF home folder.
-This will help in the framework integration process as relative paths to the files can be used.
-The resultant folder structure for the E2E tutorial presented in this chapter is shown in Figure 8-3.
+Example: /home/tester/openSF/E2Etutorial/ being /home/tester/openSF/ the E2E_HOME folder.
+This will help in the framework integration process and in possible future distribution of the simulator, as relative paths can be used.